-Everything you need to know about the Amstel Gold Race, taking place on Sunday April 15
+Everything you need to know about the Amstel Gold Race, taking place on Sunday April 21

 Taking a place in the UCI WorldTour, and the UCI Women’s WorldTour, both the men’s and women’s races draw in some of the top riders in the world.

-Amstel Gold Race 2018 route
+Amstel Gold Race 2019 route

-Following the start, at the Market in Maastricht, riders will ride three big loops through the South Limburg hills – covering three ascents of the Cauberg and passages of the finish line in Vilt-Valkenburg.
+Following the start, at the Market in Maastricht, riders will complete three big loops through the South Limburg hills – covering three ascents of the Cauberg and passages of the finish line in Vilt-Valkenburg.

 The final loop will contain ascents of the Geulhemmerberg and Bemelerberg, but not the Cauberg.
 Instead, after the climb of the Geulhemmerberg the peloton will descend via the Kuitenbergweg towards the district Amby.
 Once down, after the Molenweg and the Peutgensweg, they’ll cross the Rasberg, climb the Bemelerberg, turn left towards Terblijt and then right again via the Rijnsbergerweg on the Sibberweg – where they’ll enter the last kilometre.

 The change was designed to drive competition levels, by making perfect positioning all the more cruicial.
 Race Director Leo van Vliet commented on the change, saying: “we are looking for the narrower roads on what will make the control of the peloton more difficult.”

 The 120km women’s race starts and finishes at the same place as the men’s, about 1.8 kilometers past the top of the Cauberg.
 The peloton will confront the 970 metre de Geulhemmerberg, with its eight per cent gradient, the Bemelerberg (900 meters, gradient seven per cent) and the infamous 800 metre, 12 per cent Cauberg along the way.